mray-usf/pdmenu-gpg/README.md

 # pdmenu-gpg
 pdmenu-gpg

-Use pdmenu to execute common gpg options
+Use pdmenu to execute common gpg commands.